Nykøbing Sjælland railway station: Operations

-The train services are currently operated by the regional railway company Lokaltog which run frequent local train services from Nykøbing Sjælland station to with onward connections from Holbæk to the rest of the Danish rail network.
+The train services are currently operated by the regional railway company Lokaltog which run local train services from Nykøbing Sjælland station to with onward connections from Holbæk to the rest of the Danish rail network.
+Lokaltog operates a fairly frequent service on the Odsherred Line with two departures per hour during daytime on weekdays, and one departure per hour the rest of time.